 Special privacy provisions

-- When you provide your personal information through ADA’s website, CC collects your personal information and may sell it to potential providers of loan facilities and finance brokers and lead providers.
+- When you provide your personal information through ADA’s website, ADA collects your personal information and may sell it to potential providers of loan facilities and finance brokers and lead providers.
 If you do not provide this information, ADA will not be able to provide your contact information and other details to those potential providers of loan facilities and finance brokers and lead providers.
 You can access your personal information stored by ADA by contacting the Privacy Officer, details of which are set out below.

 (a) ADA selling (for a fee) your personal information to potential finance brokers, providers of loan facilities and other lead providers; and